 How Can Foreigners Set Up Businesses in Singapore?

 If you are a foreigner looking to start a business in Singapore, you’ll be happy to know that this task is not as daunting as you think it is.
-This guide aims to help you navigate the procedures required to incorporate a business in Singapore.
+This guide aims to help you navigate the procedures required to set up a business in Singapore.

 Foreigners can apply for sole-proprietorships in Singapore, but they have to appoint an authorised representative who is ordinarily resident in Singapore whilst they reside outside of Singapore.
 Ordinary residents include Singapore citizens, Permanent Residents and EntrePass holders.
 Should you wish to reside in Singapore instead and run your business, you will have to apply for an EntrePass on the MOM website to set up your sole-proprietorship.